goapril/meethub/README.md

 Given user searched for a city
 When the user clicks the chart
 Then the user should see the number of upcoming events in that searched city

+# How to run:
+Run the following command to run this project locally and then navigate to the localhost port stated in your terminal.

+npm start